The Management Group

 Information about Swedish Film Institute management group.
 For press images, follow link at bottom of the page.

-Mathias Rosengren took up the post as Head of the department Film Heritage in February 2015.
+Lena Glaser took up the post as Head of Film Funding in April 2022.

 Prior to joining the Institute Mathias Rosengren was film editor of Bibel magazine, programme manager of the Popcorn Film Festival and a researcher for TV1000 and the Modern Times Group.